The Psychological Effects of Wars

 Mental health in children is defined as a child’s ability to cope with their emotions and stressors, think clearly, manage their behavior, make friends, and succeed in school.
 A mental health disorder is diagnosed when a child’s symptoms interfere with their daily life.

 How can we help youth mental health?

 There are several ways to help youth mental health, but it really depends on the individual situation.
 For some, therapy or medication may be necessary; however, others may just need some support and understanding from family and friends.

 Here are a few ideas:

--Help them find healthy outlets for their emotions, such as journaling, art, or exercise
+-Help them find healthy emotional outlets, such as journaling, art, or exercise.

--Make sure they are getting enough sleep, eating healthy foods, and staying hydrated
+-Ensure they get enough sleep, eat healthy foods, and stay hydrated.

 -Be there for them when they need to talk.

 -Avoid putting pressure on them or comparing them to others.